NEWS AND EVENTS

 In 1994, the National Safe Blood Service program was established by the Ministry of Health and Sanitation as a pilot program in Freetown with a tripartite agreement with Sierra Leone Red Cross Society and the German Red Cross Society on one hand and between SLRCS and MOHS on the other hand.
 This was to ensure the availability of safe blood nationwide based on voluntary donations.

-Voluntary Service is one of the seven fundamental principles of the Red Cross Red Crescent Movement, of which SLRCS is a member; SLRCS with a wide membership of community based volunteers has been assisting vulnerable people in normal times and during emergencies.
+Voluntary Service is one of the seven fundamental principles of the Red Cross Red Crescent Movement, of which SLRCS is a member; SLRCS with a wide membership of community-based volunteers has been assisting vulnerable people in normal times and during emergencies.

-Through its 18,000 volunteers across the country, the Society continues to play a pivotal role in promoting safe and sustainable blood donation awareness to citizens through engagement of stakeholders and sensitizing communities about the benefits of giving out blood to those in need of it.
+Through its 18,000 volunteers across the country, the Society continues to play a pivotal role in promoting safe and sustainable blood donation awareness to citizens through the engagement of stakeholders and sensitizing communities about the benefits of giving out blood to those in need of it.
 They have also served as the longest non-remunerated blood donors nationwide.

 However, more needs to be done as equitable access to safe blood still does not exist for many of those who need it, and it needs serious commitment in terms of financial and human resources.

 Blood types vary, thus health facilities are often constrained to meet the needs of the vulnerable which can result in deaths that can be avoided; hence, it is expedient that all Sierra Leoneans avail themselves in the service of humanity.
-Community hospitals need you and I to keep the health system up and running in those remote areas.
-Let’s join hands to prevent the avoidable deaths of countless mothers and babies, let’s keep sickle cell patients, cancer patients, victims of accidents and other crisis alive with the gift of blood.
+Community hospitals need you and me to keep the health system up and running in those remote areas.
+Let’s join hands to prevent the avoidable deaths of countless mothers and babies, let’s keep sickle cell patients, cancer patients, victims of accidents and other crises alive with the gift of blood.

-Copyright; SLRCS Communications Unit
+Copyright: SLRCS Communications Unit